vtex/render-extension-loader/README.md

 }
 ```

-Assuming you're logged in the account `basedevmkp` and workspace `loader` with this app installed, you can use `window.RenderExtensionLoader` to fetch and render that extension point.
+Assuming you're logged in the account `basedevmkp` and workspace `loader` with this app installed, you can use `window.RenderExtensionLoader` to load and render that extension point.

 ```
 <div id="getting-started"></div>